 Other examples of protected activities include:

 - Reporting your employer for fraud or legal violations (i.e. acting as a whistleblower).
 In New Jersey, whistleblower protections are even stronger.
 If you internally report unethical conduct, even if it is legal, and face retaliation, you may have a claim.

-- Participating in an investigation to uncover illegal activities, including being a witness in a whistleblower investigation or testifying in an discrimination investigation.
+- Participating in an investigation to uncover illegal activities, including being a witness in a whistleblower investigation or testifying in a discrimination investigation.

-- Filing an EEOC complaint for discrimination, sexual harassment, or retaliation.
+- Filing an EEOC complaint about discrimination, sexual harassment, or retaliation.

 - Reporting wage theft at your company, including filing a complaint about unpaid overtime.

 - Refusing to carry out unethical or discriminatory orders.
 This also includes complaining about unethical work practices (in New Jersey or California) or telling your employer that they are violating safety laws or regulations in New Jersey, New York, and many other states.

 Employees can prove retaliation by presenting evidence showing they were fired, demoted, or given a negative performance review after engaging in a protected activity.

 Paying women less than men who perform equivalent jobs violates the law.
 Similarly, it is against the law to discriminate in compensating employees.
 Equal pay laws outlaw differences in compensation based on gender, race, religion, age, or disability.

 In New York and New Jersey, pharma employees benefit from some of the strongest equal pay laws in the country.
 For example, the New Jersey Equal Pay Act, signed in 2018, makes it illegal for companies to offer women and minorities lower wages and benefits.
 The law also outlaws compensation discrimination based on age, marital status, sexual orientation, pregnancy, gender identity, and disability.

 Pharma employees can use the act to sue for lost wages for up to six years after the pay discrimination occurred.